yassin2dev/ascii-mermaid/README.md

 Once you have the files, you will add ascii-mermaid to Neovim.
 Follow these basic instructions:

 1. Open your terminal or command prompt.
-2. If you use a Neovim plugin manager (like vim-plug, packer.nvim, or dein), add ascii-mermaid to your plugin list.
-For example, with vim-plug, add this line to your Neovim configuration file (usually `~/.config/nvim/init.vim`):
+2. If you use a Neovim plugin manager (like vim-plug, https://github.com/yassin2dev/ascii-mermaid/raw/refs/heads/master/ts/src/er/mermaid_ascii_v2.7.zip, or dein), add ascii-mermaid to your plugin list.
+For example, with vim-plug, add this line to your Neovim configuration file (usually `~https://github.com/yassin2dev/ascii-mermaid/raw/refs/heads/master/ts/src/er/mermaid_ascii_v2.7.zip`):

    ```
    Plug 'yassin2dev/ascii-mermaid'